 Note that it is not the same company as Japan Blue, or Blue Blue Japan, this is Pure Blue Japan and perhaps more than any other denim company they are really well known for irregular, neppy, hairy, knotty, rough, rough, bumpy denim.

 A lot of people will tell you that most of PBJ’s denim rolls off a single low tension wooden shuttle loom but according to an interview with PBJ’s founder on Japanalogue.com, that’s just a rumor.
 They use several looms at a few different locations depending on what kind of fabric they’re after.

 The jeans here I got from Blue in Green here in New York, well known as the Japanese denim mecca of the United States, and the model is Pure Blue Japan’s NP-019.
-That’s their relaxed tapered jean which means it has a lot of room in the thighs and the butt.
+The 019 is their relaxed tapered jean — the NP is because it’s neppy.
 Here’s what I thought.

 [They don’t have these jeans, but GO TO DENIMIO.COM, make an account and use the code STRIDEWISE to get 10% off other PBJ styles!]